When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale

 \section{Experimental Setup}

-\paragraph{Parallel Data} We use ML50~\cite{tang-etal-2021-multilingual}, an English-centric multilingual translation dataset between English and 50 other languages.
-ML50 is more representative of real-world multilingual datasets as it contains typologically diverse languages, including high, medium, and (extremely -- less than 10k) low resource directions, and with data from different domains.
+\textbf{Parallel Data} We use ML50~\cite{tang-etal-2021-multilingual}, a multilingual translation dataset between English and 50 other languages.
+ML50 is more representative of real-world multilingual datasets as it contains typologically diverse languages, including high, medium, and (extremely -- less than 10k) low resource pairs, and with data from different domains.
 It is also more multilingual than the datasets from \citet{siddhant-etal-2020-leveraging} and \citet{wang-etal-2020-multi}, that use 15 and 10 languages, respectively.
-We train all models on the concatenation of the en$\rightarrow$xx and xx$\rightarrow$en directions.
-To reduce training time and speed up convergence, we cap the parallel data at 10M sentences per language, similar to~\citealt{wang-etal-2020-multi}, which affects only the data of few high-resource languages.
-Our controlled experiments require languages to have sufficient monolingual data from more than one source, and we, therefore, exclude the \textit{xh} and \textit{iu} languages from the experiments.
-We include the full data statistics in the Appendix (Table~\ref{table:full-data-stats}).
+To reduce training time, we cap the parallel data at 10M sentences per language, similar to~\citealt{wang-etal-2020-multi}, which affects only few high-resource languages.

-\paragraph{Monolingual Data} We run \textit{controlled} experiments with single- and mixed-domain monolingual data.
-For the single-domain experiments, we use Wikipedia as it is the only publicly available source with available monolingual data for all the languages in ML50.
-We use Wikipedia as it is the only publicly available source that satisfies this requirement.
-For each language, we sample 5M sentences from its Wikipedia dump, similar to \citet{wang-etal-2020-multi}, which is still much larger than the parallel data for most languages.
+\textbf{Monolingual Data} We run \textit{controlled} experiments with single- and mixed-domain monolingual data.
+For the single-domain experiments, we use Wikipedia as it is the only publicly available source with available data for all languages in ML50, but exclude the \textit{xh} and \textit{iu} languages from the experiments as they lack sufficient monolingual data.
+We cap the monolingual data per language to 5M, similar to \citet{wang-etal-2020-multi}, which is still much larger than the parallel data for most languages.
 For the mixed-domain experiments, we use the \textit{same} number of sentences per language, but also include News Crawl\footnotemark \citep{barrault-etal-2020-findings} and Web Crawl data from CC100\footnotemark~\citep{conneau-etal-2020-unsupervised}.